 Durability is an issue with the JLab Epic 2.
-It’s fair to point out that most wireless earbuds don’t fare much better when it comes to user reviews, especially in this price range.
+Most wireless earbuds don’t fare much better when it comes to user reviews, especially in this price range.
 There’s simply too much technology that needs to be cramped in such a tiny space.
 But it’s definitely something you ought to be aware of.
 The 1-year limited warranty is some assurance, but chances are you want your $100 earbuds to last you longer than that and, honestly, whether they will or won’t is as reliable as a coin flip.

 The Epic 2 earbuds are packed with Bluetooth 4.0 and, more importantly, AptX.
-To put it simply, AptX is an audio compression codec that makes wireless music infinitely better, by reducing latency and bit rate without negative impacts on audio quality and thereby getting around Bluetooth’s bandwidth problem.
+To put it simply, AptX is an audio compression codec that makes wireless music infinitely better by reducing latency and bit rate without negative impacts on audio quality, thereby getting around Bluetooth’s bandwidth problem.